 In evaluating other possible locations in Covington, only the former Bavarian Brewery property, containing 4.5 acres, was available and sufficient to meet the noted size requirements.
 Before this recommendation and during this period, local officials became well aware of the Bavarian Brewery property, shown in the picture above taken in 2016.
 As discussed in period 12.
 Columbia Sussex section, there was a "Save the Bavarian" movement to retain the iconic brewery tower.
 The Urban Design Review Board decided to deny Columbia Sussex's request to demolish the iconic Bavarian Brewery buildings in November, 2014, placing the property in limbo.
 However, by developing the old Bavarian Brewery property, Kenton County was not only able to solve their space problems - they also had an opportunity to save and repurpose the iconic brewery structure.
 This provided an opportunity to preserve an important part of the area's heritage.
 Since Columbia Sussex had been trying to sell this property for several years, it was also an opportunity for them to finally dispose of it.

 ACQUIRING THE BAVARIAN BREWERY SITE PROVIDED MULTIPLE SOLUTIONS

-From the aforesaid, the Bavarian Brewery property was considered to be the best location for the new county complex.
-Besides its size, it also had other important attributes, including ease of access by being at an I-75 interchange, good arterial street access, excellent visibility and room for expansion.
-Furthermore, it provided an opportunity for Kenton County to improve the surrounding area, while still preserving a key portion of the historic brewery.
-Kenton County began negotiations with Columbia Sussex in acquiring the Bavarian site in early 2016, if not somewhat earlier.
+Based on the noted factors, the Bavarian Brewery property was considered to be the best location for the new county complex.
+In addition to its size, it also had other important attributes, including ease of access at an I-75 interchange, good arterial street access, excellent visibility and room for expansion.
+Furthermore, it gave Kenton County the chance to improve the surrounding area, while still preserving a key portion of the historic brewery.
+Kenton County began negotiations with Columbia Sussex about acquiring the Bavarian site in early 2016, if not somewhat earlier.